ChenFindling/tragic-algebra-analyzer/README.md

 profitable years since the turn, so a tax benefit or a gain below the operating line cannot flatter it.

+Where no operating-income subtotal is filed, the H&R Block shape, the operating column is
+derived: revenue minus the filed all-in expense total, the subtraction printed year by year in an expander, a banner naming the situation, a note naming any filed interest line the total swallows (as the filing signs it), and a reconciliation line bracketing the derived figure against filed pretax income.
+Every surface that shows the figure says it is derived.
+Where neither a subtotal nor an all-in expense total exists, the cells refuse and the caption names the real cause.

 The page refuses often, out loud, with the years and figures: companies profitable throughout or with a loss year on a profitable record are sent to the Tragic Algebra Analyzer; a trend that reversed, is one year old, or is flat is not priced; a company still